lfedgeai/AegisEdgeAI/README.md

 - **Attack surface diversity** Edge systems integrate heterogeneous hardware, firmware, and software stacks — creating multiple, intersecting vectors for compromise.

 ## Problem Statement – Hardware and Software Supply Chain

 ### Hardware Supply Chain Threats

-- **Unverified hardware enrollment** — Edge nodes can be racked with counterfeit or rogue chassis/TPMs if enrollment isn’t bound to manufacturer‑issued TPM Endorsement Keys (EKs).
+- **Unverified hardware enrollment** — Nodes can be racked with counterfeit or rogue chassis/TPMs if enrollment isn’t bound to manufacturer‑issued TPM Endorsement Keys (EKs).
 Impact: Compromised trust anchors at the very start of the lifecycle undermine all downstream attestation and geofencing.

 - **Component and firmware substitution** — NICs, GPUs, DIMMs, or firmware can be swapped or downgraded between factory and deployment.
 TPM PCRs may not reflect all FRU changes.
 Impact: Introduces malicious firmware or side‑channel vectors into heterogeneous edge hardware, bypassing OS‑level controls.

 - **Out‑of‑band compromise** — Attackers with physical access can alter hardware inventory without touching the host OS, evading in‑band detection.
 Impact: Breaks provenance guarantees for AI workloads and telemetry.

-## Software Supply Chain Threats
+### Software Supply Chain Threats

-- Post‑enrollment drift/tampering — Even on genuine hardware, OS, kernel, or critical binaries can be altered after deployment.
+- **Post‑enrollment drift/tampering** — Even on genuine hardware, OS, kernel, or critical binaries can be altered after deployment.
 Impact: Malicious changes persist undetected without continuous runtime attestation, corrupting AI inference or control loops.

-- Golden‑image poisoning — Build pipelines or update channels can be compromised to distribute backdoored images.
+- **Golden‑image poisoning** — Build pipelines or update channels can be compromised to distribute backdoored images.
 Impact: Every node that “successfully” attests to a poisoned baseline becomes an attacker’s foothold.

-- Dependency and model repository compromise — Inference agents or system components may pull from unverified registries or repos.
+- **Dependency and model repository compromise** — Inference agents or system components may pull from unverified registries or repos.
 Impact: Injects malicious code or altered models into production without triggering signature mismatches if signing keys are stolen.

+### Why These Gaps Are Critical for Edge AI Deployments

+- **Physical exposure of trust anchors** — Edge nodes live in uncontrolled environments (factory floors, roadside cabinets, retail stores).
+Hardware swaps or firmware downgrades can happen without triggering cloud‑style perimeter defenses.

+- **Weaker identity provider perimeter** — At the edge, bootstrap and discovery flows may traverse untrusted networks or run without HSM‑grade protection, making key theft and enrollment abuse more feasible.

+- **Policy enforcement drift** — Without hardware‑rooted identity and continuous attestation, workloads can be silently relocated or modified, breaking compliance and safety guarantees.

+- **Data provenance blind spots** — AI outputs lose regulatory and operational value if the hardware and software state producing them can’t be cryptographically tied to a known‑good baseline.

 ## Solution Overview